 The most imposing structure is found right at the entrance: the Great Palace, boasting three stories and nearly a hundred rooms.
 Unlike the compact site of Labná, Sayil is an expansive place, stretched out on a long, straight sacbé, or road, which leads into the woods.
-Eventually, we reached a flat structure called The Mirador and, a bit further down the path, we found a strange phallic statue.
+Eventually, we reached a flat structure called The Mirador and, farther down the path, we found a strange phallic statue.

 Sayil was our third set of ruins in a single day and we were starting to feel a little fatigued by the time we finished here.
 But there was no opportunity for rest; the hour was growing late, and the nearby site of Kabah still remained on our list…